-Join Adam Crespi for an in-depth discussion in this video Populating with props, part of Level Design Basics in Unity.
+Join Adam Crespi for an in-depth discussion in this video Populating with props, part of Unity: Level Design.

 One of the most important things to see in our market, are the goods that each vendor…is selling.
 So far, we started to at least handle the…basic geometry of where the shops are, if not the actual look.…But as we can see in this reference image, there's an enormous amount of stuff that…needs to go with these.
 Outside of this one particular shop for…example, there are beans and grains and spices in large, colorful sacks all…arranged on benches.
 And hanging overhead, we have dried gourds…and ornamental pieces.
 In the shops next door, we can see hanging…bags and still more pieces laid out on tables.…